An Element of Danger: Reception

-Pete Tamlyn reviewed An Element of Danger for White Dwarf #88, and was disappointed in the adventure, saying, "Sadly, it is rather dull.
+Pete Tamlyn reviewed An Element of Danger for White Dwarf #88, and was disappointed in the adventure: "Sadly, it is rather dull.
 I had a suspicion that Steve [Perrin] hacked this one out in a couple of days.
 It is uninteresting, unexciting and has a deus ex machina ending which makes the whole thing a waste of time.
-Not recommended."
+Not recommended".